groovycatblaze/retinAI/README.md

 ## Getting Started

-Clone this repository and run `retinai_notebook.ipynb` to train and test the model.
+Clone this repository and run `retinAI_notebook.ipynb` to train and test the model.